Predicting Personas Using Mechanic Frequencies and Game State Traces: Introduction

 The use of personas has a long history within design in general and design for information technology in particular.
 The approach was pioneered for software development in the early 1990s \cite{cooper2004inmates} as a method for structuring and operationalizing qualitative data gathered from design research, chiefly in the form of interviews.
 Canossa and Drachen transported this approach into the realm of game design \cite{canossa2009patterns}, defining personas less in terms of general life concerns and more in terms of player interaction preferences within the space of the game.
 They call their conceptualization \emph{play personas} and operationalized their definition through data mining, suggesting how the persona design process could be supported by analyzing quantitative game data gathered via telemetrics \cite{tychsen2008defining}.
 While play personas are archetypal models of player behavior inferred from experience or observed data, the re-projection into the game itself is something that is done imaginatively by the designer(s) of the game: i.e. play personas let us understand what players \emph{have done}, but do not enact what players \emph{might do}. \emph{Procedural personas}~\cite{holmgard2015evolving,holmgard2014generativeagents,holmgaard2014personas} extend the play persona idea by adding a game-playing, generative aspect.
 By capturing persona characteristics from designer specification or from observed data, and formalizing these as utility functions, procedural personas are implemented as agents that can act in the game, enabling automatic playtesting.

-Experience Driven procedural content generation~\cite{shaker2010towards, yannakakis2011experience} seeks to generate game content conditional on preferences, playstyles, or abilities of particular players or player archetypes.
-Applications range from the automated generation of levels targeting specific playstyles \cite{liapis2015procedural} and mechanics \cite{khalifa2019intentional,green2018generating,green2020mario} to tutorials targeting new players~\cite{green2018atdelfi}.
-Being able to rapidly and accurately classify a player's play persona would be a valuable tool for personalized content generative systems.

 In this paper, the use of personas comes full circle.
 Hand-designed utility functions steer artificial agents to behave in a specific way.
 These agents are then used to classify human playtraces with a ground truth label using Action Agreement Ratios (AAR)~\cite{holmgaard2014personas}.
 Though accurate, AAR calculations can be expensive for long playtraces.
-Often times in industry, game studios have hundreds to thousands of trace telemetry datapoints streaming in by the hour.
-For large companies this can be even greater.
-For example, King, the developer of Candy Crush Saga\footnote{https://www.king.com/game/candycrush}, reports a daily average of 13 million active players\footnote{https://activeplayer.io/candy-crush-saga/}.
+Agents must calculate their moves at every gametick.
+For tree-search and evolutionary agents, the allotted search time is typically proportional to their performance: the longer time given to search, the better they perform.
+Often times in the industry, game studios have hundreds to thousands of trace telemetry datapoints streaming in by the hour.
+For example, King, the developer of Candy Crush Saga, reports a daily average of 13 million active players\footnote{https://activeplayer.io/candy-crush-saga/}.
 For large or streaming datasets, calculating AAR can be an incredibly expensive computational challenge, even with parallelization.
-Therefore, we propose that a mechanic frequency vector can be used in lieu of AAR to rapidly classify unseen playtraces with an acceptable level of accuracy.
-To prove this, we train classifiers on human playtrace data using AAR labels, and infer on a testing set of more human playtraces using AAR labels.
-For comparison, we also train a classifier on the actual playtrace (sequence of game states) and compare its results to the ones trained on the mechanic frequency vector.
+We propose training a machine learning algorithm on known playtraces to rapidly classify unseen playtraces with an acceptable level of accuracy when compared to AAR.
+Classifying new playtraces does not require the use of agent play, so it has the potential to be much faster than AAR.